Norwood Hamilton Scale

 Norwood Hamilton Scale – Stage 1

 Stage 1 is for the least amount of hair loss in the hairline.
 Hence, there is no need for treatment.
-However, if you have already genetic hair loss in your family, please follow your case and decide the appropriate time for the treatment with an expert.
+However, if you already have genetic hair loss in your family, please follow your case and decide the appropriate time for the treatment with an expert.

 Norwood Hamilton Scale – Stage 2